 - Hearing / administrative reviews.
-Your case will be reviewed automatically by the 6 AMW Traffic Violation Review Authority (TVRA) after assembly of all evidence in your case.
-If it is determined all aspect of the offense have been met, your preliminary suspension will become final.
+Your case will be reviewed automatically by the 6 AMW Traffic Violation Review Authority (TVRA) after the assembly of all evidence in your case.
+If it is determined all aspects of the offense have been met, your preliminary suspension will become final.

 You might also receive a Statement of Suspect / Witness Complaint form (AF IMT 1168, 19980401, V2) which provides:

 ACKNOWLEDGEMENT OF OFFENSES AND 5TH AMENDMENT / ARTICLE 31 RIGHTS ADVISEMENT (Suspect Only)

 I have been advised that I am suspected of the following offenses: _________________ and advised that I have the following rights according to the 5th Amendment of the U.S. Constitution / Article 31 of the Uniform Code of Military Justice: